Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Submission Deadline

 The master's thesis must be submitted no later than six months after the start date.
-The start date is indicated on the registration form.

 Note: Please make sure in advance that the chosen topic can be handled within the required timeframe.
 This is especially important if you plan to write your thesis at another university or an external institution, as they may be used to having more time to complete a thesis project.